LOBSTER RECIPES

 In a large saucepan, melt butter, then sauté onion and shallot until soft and translucent.
 Add half and half plus some of the lobster broth, reserving 3 cups for later use.

 Heat milk mixture thoroughly, then add paprika, sherry, chicken stock, Old Bay Seasoning, salt and pepper.
 In bowl, mix together the flour and reserved 3 cups of lobster broth.
-Heat until thickened.

-Meanwhile, remove meat from lobster and add to the bisque.
 Allow bisque to simmer (do not boil) for 15 minutes, stirring occasionally.Garnish each bowl with chopped parsley.

 The lobster recipe of bisque soup is ready to serve....enjoy the meal !